coffiecode/fe-mentor-challanges/README.md

 # nft-preview-card-component

-Challange taken from frontend.io and done in HTML & CSS
+Challange taken from frontend.io and done with HTML & CSS